SoftUni-Internal/interactive-content/EN/16-Objects-and-Classes/03-Objects.md

 - behavior, which is represented by **methods** - an object interacts with another object by invoking methods.

-- identity, which gives an **unique name** to an object.
+- identity, which gives a **unique name** to an object.

 Real-life example: A dog has states - color, name, breed; and behaviors – barking, eating, wagging the tail.

 An object holds a set of named values.
-Example: birthday object holds day, month and year.
+Example: birthday object holds the day, month and year.

 ```java live
 LocalDate birthday = LocalDate.of(2018,5,5);